prappens/dockerized-owncloud/README.md

 that both images do not use a pinned Docker tag and the created containers are not named.
 I tackled all those issues and further improved the
 `.env` file which sets the corresponding credentials.

+The negative side effect of naming the containers is the fact that only one Owncloud instance can run on a host, since otherwise the names will be in conflict.
+From my perspective this is a reasonable tradeoff to have some static names, which enables easier Docker CLI usage.

 # How?

 The setup is basically the same as stated [here](https://doc.owncloud.com/server/admin_manual/installation/docker/), but within this repository